Leadership Corpus Christi

 Other requirements include completion of homework assignments and extracurricular activities outside of the regular sessions.

-Applicants must live or work in Corpus Christi, TX (the Coastal Bend).
-Persons who are, at the time of participant selection, publicly elected officials (except for precinct chairpersons) are not eligible.
 Married couples cannot participate in the same class.
 Prior non-acceptance does not affect future consideration for selection.
 Due to competitiveness of the program, many candidates selected for Leadership Corpus Christi apply multiple times before being selected.

 The most important consideration in selection is identifying those individuals most able to utilize their leadership skills for the long-term benefit of the Corpus Christi community.
 The basic criteria for selection include the following: